chayim/redicrypt/README.md

 * RC.SETHASH - Sets a key to a hashed value.
 The first argument is the hash type.
     - eg: RC.SETHASH *sha224* *somekey* *myvalue*

-* RC.SETB64 - Set a key to the bsae64 encoded value of the specified string.
+* RC.SETB64 - Set a key to the base64 encoded value of the specified string.
     - eg: RC.SETB64 *somekey* *myvalue*

 * RC.GETB64 - Get the plaintext value of a base64 encoded redis key.
     - eg: RC.GETB64 *somekey*

-* RC.SETHASH - Sets a key to a hashed value.
-The first argument is the hash type.
-    - eg: RC.SETHASH *sha224* *somekey* *myvalue*

 ### Supported Hashtypes